sandhawke/n-quads-update-stream/README.md

 ### update-response-headers (optional)

 This allows the server to inform the client about various metadata it would have gotten during a GET of the N-Quads file.
 It can be used at the start, to provide metadata that's doesn't apply to the event stream, and also as data changes.
+Servers MAY send these events, and clients MAY ignore them, if sent.

 For example: